saurabtharu/Internship-repo/Internship Report - typst/chapters/chapter-1-intro.typ

 == 1.2.
 Problem Statement
+#v(15pt, weak: true)

 F1Soft International, like many tech-driven organizations, faced challenges related to the manual processes in software deployment, the scalability of their infrastructure, and the efficiency of their operational workflows.
 The primary issues included:
+#set enum(numbering: "i)")

-- *Manual Deployment Processes*: \ The existing deployment processes were largely manual, leading to inconsistencies, longer deployment times, and higher risk of errors.
++ *Manual Deployment Processes*: \ The existing deployment processes were largely manual, leading to inconsistencies, longer deployment times, and higher risk of errors.

-- *Infrastructure Scalability*: \ With a growing user base, the need for scalable infrastructure became critical.
++ *Infrastructure Scalability*: \ With a growing user base, the need for scalable infrastructure became critical.
 The current setup struggled to efficiently handle the increased load, affecting performance and user experience.

-- *Operational Efficiency*: \ The lack of automated workflows resulted in slower response times to incidents and less efficient use of resources.
++ *Operational Efficiency*: \ The lack of automated workflows resulted in slower response times to incidents and less efficient use of resources.
 Addressing these problems was crucial for maintaining F1Soft’s competitive edge, ensuring customer satisfaction, and supporting the company’s growth objectives.

 == 1.3.
 Objectives
+#v(15pt, weak: true)
  The primary objectives of my internship at F1Soft International were:
-#set enum(numbering: "i.")
+#set enum(numbering: "i)")

-+ *Gain Professional Experience*: Work in a real-world corporate environment to understand team dynamics, project management, and effective communication within a professional setting.
++ *Gain Professional Experience*: \ Work in a real-world corporate environment to understand team dynamics, project management, and effective communication within a professional setting.

-+ *Develop Problem-Solving Skills*: Tackle real-world challenges and develop solutions, enhancing critical thinking and problem-solving abilities.
++ *Develop Problem-Solving Skills*: \ Tackle real-world challenges and develop solutions, enhancing critical thinking and problem-solving abilities.

 + *Automate Deployment Processes*: \ Implement CI/CD pipelines to automate the build, test, and deployment processes, reducing deployment time and errors.